-The Group's consolidated effective tax rate for the first half year ended 30 June 2016 is 13% (first half year ended 30 June 2015: 23%).
-The change in effective tax rate was caused mainly by the following factor:
+The Group's consolidated effective tax rate for the first half year ended 30 June 2017 is 17.9% (first half year ended 30 June 2016: 13%).
+This percentage is impacted by the partition of the profit before tax between the underlying regions.